epfl-ada/ada-2024-project-adattatori/README.md

 **Mattia**: Further exploration to uncover correlations between features and affinity.

-**Federico**: Analysis of the actual drug discovery and comparison with the past one.
+**Federico**: Creativity ideation of the webpage format.

-**Simone**: Analysis of the drug discovery in the past, retrieving interesting features to make comparisons.
+**Simone**: Analysis of the drug discovery retrieving interesting features to make comparisons.

 **Leonor**: Creativity ideation of the webpage and formatting of the repository for its creation.

-**Elisa**: Creativity ideation of the webpage format and recovery of protein sequences and features from UniProt or PDB.
+**Elisa**: Recovery of protein sequences and features from UniProt or PDB, description of the datastory.